n1ru4l/envelop/examples/graphql-socket.io/README.md

 ## Running this example

-1. Install all dependencies from the root of the repo (using `yarn`)
+1. Install all dependencies from the root of the repo (using `pnpm`)
-1. `cd` into this folder and run `yarn start`
+1. `cd` into this folder and run `pnpm run start`
-1. run `yarn test:client` for executing a test operation against the server
+1. run `pnpm run test:client` for executing a test operation against the server